theodoremoreland/Blogz/README.md

 # Blogz
 A Python-Flask web application where multiple users can create their own Blog (updated to use Flask blueprints and Bootstrap CSS).
+See below for a preview of the application.

 *This was originally a homework assignment for LaunchCode's Lc101 (2018)*

 ## Technologies Used
-Python (Flask)
+* Python (Flask)
-Bootstrap
+* Bootstrap
-HTML/CSS
+* HTML/CSS
-MySQL
+* MySQL

 # Home / Bloggers Page (Before Sign up)
 <img src="presentation/1.PNG" width="900">